Download the all-new Republic app:

 Advertisement

-Russia has mobilized over 3,00,000 reservists for a military operation in Ukraine, causing a large number of Russian men to leave country in order to avoid being drafted.
-This mobilization has also led to significant anti-government protests. conflict in Ukraine, which Kyiv and its Western allies consider to be an unprovoked act of aggression by Russia, is entering its 11th month and has entered a stagnant phase due to onset of winter.
+Russia has mobilized over 3,00,000 reservists for a military operation in Ukraine, causing a large number of Russian men to leave the country in order to avoid being drafted.
+This mobilization has also led to significant anti-government protests.
+The conflict in Ukraine, which Kyiv and its Western allies consider to be an unprovoked act of aggression by Russia, is entering its 11th month and has entered a stagnant phase due to the onset of winter.

 Advertisement

-Current state of war
+Current state of the war

 Advertisement